supermanue/grpctest/README.md

 implemented this on my weekend and I wanted to wrap it up, so maybe the behavior is not the requested one.
 I have followed an approach where a client Id can only be used once, so I'm storing them forever.
 I don't know if this is correct, but I don't think it affects the final result too much so I didn't worry about it.

+Lastly, in this approach the client cannot specify the delay between messages, it is fixed to 1 second.

 ### Testing